NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] If NominalCapacity not provided, defaults to UsableCapacity / 0.9 if UsableCapacity provided, else (RatedPowerOutput / 1000) / 0.5 if RatedPowerOutput provided, else 10 kWh.
   .. [#] If UsableCapacity not provided, defaults to 0.9 * NominalCapacity.
   .. [#] If RatedPowerOutput not provided, defaults to 0.5 * NominalCapacity * 1000.
+  .. [#] NumberofBedroomsServed only required if IsSharedSystem is true, in which case it must be > NumberofBedrooms.
+         Battery charging/discharging will be apportioned to the dwelling unit using its number of bedrooms divided by the total number of bedrooms served by the battery.

  .. note::

   An unscheduled battery in a home with photovoltaics (PV) will be controlled using a simple control strategy designed to maximize on site consumption of energy.
-The battery will charge if PV production is greater than the building load and the battery is below its maximum capacity, while the battery will discharge if the building load is greater than PV production and the battery is above its minimum capacity.
+  The battery will charge if PV production is greater than the building electrical load and the battery is below its maximum capacity, while the battery will discharge if the building electrical load is greater than PV production and the battery is above its minimum capacity.

   A battery can alternatively be controlled using :ref:`detailedschedules`, where charging and discharging schedules are defined.
   Positive schedule values control timing and magnitude of charging storage.
   Negative schedule values control timing and magnitude of discharging storage.
   Simultaneous charging and discharging of the battery is not allowed.
   The round trip efficiency affects charging and discharging; the reported charging and discharging rates will be larger than the schedule value by an amount equal to the losses due to the round trip efficiency.

   A battery in a home without PV or charging/discharging schedules is assumed to operate as backup and is not modeled.